 Therapeutic Writing: Confronting Fear, Capturing Memory, and Working Through Loss with Emily Bond—This workshop will explore writing as a powerful self-expressive and reflective tool.
 Join us as we examine fear, grief, and memory through the lenses of short-essay, fiction, and memoir.

 Crossroads: Exploring the Alternate Choice with Traci Gourdine—Explore the art of “would’ve, should’ve, could’ve.”
-We’ll try out several techniques to organize and beautify without preaching abstractions a key turning point in our lives when we had to make a choice that determined the direction of our life.
-What might have happened had you taken the other road?
-Who would you be, and where would you find yourself?
-This exercise allows participants to utilize fiction and non-fiction as they travel down that alternate path in the voice of the person they would have become.
-Many are surprised with the results; many realize they may have chosen the right path after all.
-Prose and poetry are welcome
+We’ll try out several techniques to organize and beautify, without preaching abstractions, a key turning point in our lives when we had to make a choice that determined the direction of our life.
+What might have happened had we taken the other road?
+Who would we be, and where would we find ourselves?
+This exercise allows us to utilize fiction and non-fiction as we travel down that alternate path in the voice of the person we would have become.
+Many are surprised with the results; many realize we may have chosen the right path after all.
+Prose and poetry are welcome.

 Your Coming Forth Story Starters with Kakwasi Somadhi—“. . .[Loretha’s] thoughts could travel, revisiting the highs and lows of her life, which she did often.”